digital-archives/HISTGA1011/final_project/presentation.md

 ### Slide Deck
 - There is no required slide count, but your deck should be structured and visually clear.
-- Your slides must include:
+- Your slides must include at minimum:
   - A title slide with your project title and name
   - A visualization or mock-up of your proposed digital collection site